World ranking: Sixth

 The Wallabies are another talented team that just needs to harness those abilities to build confidence as the tournament progresses.

-One of the most destructive running second-fives in world rugby, Karevi is finally releasing his potential.
+One of the most destructive running midfield backs in world rugby, Karevi is finally releasing his potential.
 The Queensland captain had his way with the All Blacks in Perth - expect him to show that type of form in Japan.

 The former NRL winger is the X-factor in the Australian backline, with the ability to break a game open with his blistering pace and has an element of Jonah Lomu to his power game.
 He is suspect on defence, as the All Blacks showed in Auckland